All Episodes

 Probably went to spam.

-Uh you know, you can't make this up.
+You know, you can't make this up.

-It's election eve.
+It's election Eve.

 Let me go back to where we started today.

-And I'm not going to I'm not going to stop.
+And I'm not going to stop.

-For those of you that have already voted from the bottom of my heart, I say thank you.
+For those of you that have already voted, from the bottom of my heart, I say thank you.

-I know look, I am telling my staff here, there are many that have not voted yet, that if you're in line to vote tomorrow and you cannot get to work, I am perfectly fine with you staying in line and voting.
+I know, look, I am telling my staff here, there are many that have not voted yet, that if you're in line to vote tomorrow and you cannot get to work, I am perfectly fine with you staying in line and voting.

-And when I say to this audience that in spite of numbers and predictions and percentages and polls and prognostications, I don't care.
+And when I say to this audience that in spite of numbers and predictions and percentages and polls and prognostications, I don't care, put it all out of your head.

-Uh if you have one thought that I want you to have, is I want it to be, especially if you're in Georgia, North Carolina, Pennsylvania, if you Live in Wisconsin, Michigan, Arizona, Nevada.
+If you have one thought that I want you to have is I want it to be, especially if you're in Georgia, North Carolina, Pennsylvania, if you live in Wisconsin, Michigan, Arizona, Nevada, if you're in those states, assume that your vote will be the determining vote in this election.

 It simply is.